 The Apprenticeship Ambassador Programme recruits and trains apprentices to promote their positive experiences to young people in schools and colleges across Greater Manchester.
 GMLPN coordinate ambassador visits and presentations, ambassadors are able to present to young people, teachers, parents and carers promoting the value and long term career benefits of Apprenticeships.

-- The recruitment and training of ambassadors
+- Recruit and train ambassadors

 What’s in it for me?

 Nominating an employee to become an Apprenticeship Ambassador has benefits for both the employer and the apprentice.
 The programme gives the apprentice the tools to successfully develop and deliver their own presentations to audiences of 10 – 30 young people confidentally.
 This helps them to develop both personally and professionally.